akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

  * if the receiving actor fails while processing the message or is already terminated

-While the first is clearly a matter of configuration the second deserves some
+While the first is a matter of configuration the second deserves some
 thought: the sender of a message does not get feedback if there was an exception while processing, that notification goes to the supervisor instead.
 This is in general not distinguishable from a lost message for an outside